libmapper/libmapper/doc/how_to_compile_and_run.md

     ./configure --prefix=<location>

 It is recommended to either use `/usr/local/` or a directory in your home directory such as `$HOME/.local`.
-Users of HomeBrew on OS X should always use `/usr/local`.
+Users of HomeBrew on MacOS should always use `/usr/local`.

-If you will be hacking on libmapper or which to have verbose output while it is running, we recommended enabling debug mode:
+If you will be hacking on libmapper or wish to have verbose output while it is running, we recommended enabling debug mode:

     ./configure --enable-debug